Frequently Asked Questions

 Please visit UKCISA website for more information on who can bring dependants to the UK.

-Most undergraduate students start their studies on the 23rd of September 2024.
+Most undergraduate students start their studies on the 22 of September 2025.
 Your start date might be different if you a PGCE, postgraduate, nursing, or a Musical Theatre student.
 To find out your start date, please visit the course and semester dates document on our website.

-If your course is longer than 6 months long, you can arrive up to one month before the start date of your course.
 Please note that our Halls of Residence accommodation may not be ready at this point, and arriving too early can make you feel a little bit isolated.
-Most students will be arriving around 20-22 September 2024.
+Most students will be arriving during the welcome weekend, which is 19-22 September 2025.

 All International students living in the halls of residence accommodation received a bedding pack .
 The pack includes a duvet, pillows, sheets, towels etc.